Managing SSH Keys

 - Bad key format: Paste the full private key, including the BEGIN and END lines.

-If you're part of a team, shared SSH keys appear in your keys list with a team badge.
+If you're part of a team, managed SSH keys can appear in your keys list with a team badge.
 These are read-only and managed by the team owner or admin.
+Prefer sharing access to SSH hosts rather than copying private keys between people.